terraform-community-modules/tf_aws_elasticsearch/README.md

 NOTE: **You can either launch your domain within a VPC or use a public endpoint, but you can't do both.** Considering this, adding or removing `vpc_options` will force **DESTRUCTION** of the old Elasticsearch domain and **CREATION** of a new one.
 More INFO - [VPC support](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-vpc.html)

 Several options affect the resilience and scalability of your Elasticsearch domain.
-For a production deployment, set `instance_count` to an even number greater than or equal to 10 (the default is 6), choose an `instance_type` that is not in the T2 family, and set `es_zone_awareness` to `true`.
+For a production deployment:

+- set `instance_count` to an even number (default: `6`) greater than or equal to the `dedicated_master_threshold` (default: `10`)
+- choose an `instance_type` that is not in the T2 family
+- set `es_zone_awareness` to `true`.

 This will result in a cluster with three dedicated master nodes, balanced across two availability zones.

 For a production deployment it may also make sense to use EBS volumes rather that instance storage; to do so, set `ebs_volume_size` greater than 0 and optionally specify a value for `ebs_volume_type` (right now the only supported values are `gp2` and `magnetic`).